 A higher qualification will be a useful skill for the future, allowing students to develop their communication skills, learn more about German-speaking cultures, widen their general knowledge and increase possible job opportunities in the future.
 Possible careers and courses that link to German German is a highly respected subject qualification when applying for any course at university.
 Those who go on to study German hold a niche language, which has far fewer UK graduates than Spanish or French.
 As a result, where language abilities are required (in business, politics, translation or journalism, for example), German speakers are very highly valued.
 Course details Examination board: AQA Syllabus Code: 7662 Course content The course involves language learning alongside topic areas that are thoroughly relevant and are specific to German-speaking countries.
 In the Lower Sixth, students focus on topics such as the changing nature of family, the digital world, youth culture, festivals and traditions, art and architecture, and there is a detailed look at Berlin and its cultural history.
 In the Upper Sixth, students address highly topical and sometimes, controversial issues: immigration, integration, racism, Germany's relationship with the European Union, politics and youth, and German re-unification and its consequences; an enthusiasm for current affairs and debate is useful.
 Alongside these topics, students study a film in the Lower Sixth and a novel in the Upper Sixth.
 Recently, we have studied the film Goodbye Lenin!
 Students in the Upper Sixth are currently studying the novel Der Besuch den alten Dame by Dürrenmat.
 Method of Assessment Paper 1.
 40% of A Level Listening Reading Translation into English Translation into target language (with a short accompanying passage on the same topic area to provide support) Paper 2.
-30% of A Level Two essays - one on a film and one on a text, or two on texts Requirement to answer both analytically and critically Grammar is assessed Paper 3 is a speaking exam.
+30% of A Level Two essays - one on a film and one on a text, or two on texts.
+Requirement to answer both analytically and critically.
+Grammar is assessed.
+Paper 3 is a speaking exam.
 16-18 minutes.
 30% of A Level Exam starts with student receiving stimulus card relating to one of the four subthemes studied.
-Only five minutes preparation allowed on this Discussion of the issue on the stimulus card Student perspective "You are taught in friendly groups and you do lots of interesting activities" "German is brilliant: it is very interesting and also fun at the same time" "German is not easy, but it's a fun language to learn and lessons are always entertaining".
+Five minutes preparation allowed.
+Discussion of the issue on the stimulus card.
+Student speaks on their Individual Research Project (any topic that interests them and is relevant to Student speaks on their Individual Research Project (any topic that interests them and is relevant to German-speaking countries.)
+Student perspective "You are taught in friendly groups and you do lots of interesting activities" "German is brilliant: it is very interesting and also fun at the same time" "German is not easy, but it's a fun language to learn and lessons are always entertaining".
 Recommended reading/references/useful links www.aqa.org.uk/subjects/languages/as-and-a-Level HISTORY Why choose History?